Official ASGC-Recognized Graduate Student Groups

 Group Email: firstname.lastname@example.org

 Description: Women in Science at Columbia (WISC) is dedicated to the outreach, support, and advancement of female and under-minority graduate students and post-doctoral candidates, and their advocates in the science, technology, engineering, and mathematical (STEM) fields at Columbia University.
-Throughout the year, WISC hosts a range of research-driven and mentorship events including WISC Graduate Research Symposium (GRS), Ask-a-Professor lunches, dissertation workshops, Girls’ Science Day, and several student/alumni networking receptions to foster inter-departmental conversations at Columbia University.
+Throughout the year, WISC hosts a range of research-driven and mentorship events including WISC Graduate Research Symposium (GRS), WISC After Hours, dissertation workshops, Girls’ Science Day, STEM Starters and student/alumni networking receptions to foster inter-departmental conversations at Columbia University.

 Group Email: email@example.com